Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - Click the check mark button.
 - Wait for the experiment to open in the requested workspace (about 1 minute).

+You may see the message that the experiment is being updated after it has been copied.

-Repeat the above steps to add the [Tank Level Forecasting Solution How-To: Step 2 of 2](http://gallery.cortanaintelligence.com/Experiment/Tank-Level-Forecasting-Solution-How-To-Step-2-of-2-1) experiment.
+Repeat the above steps to add the [Tank Level Forecasting Solution How-To: Step 2 of 2](http://gallery.cortanaintelligence.com/Experiment/Tank-Level-Forecasting-Solution-How-To-Step-2-of-2-2) experiment.

 ## Run the Tank Level Forecasting experiments<a name="run-the-experiments"></a> ##

 **NOTE:** Wait until the sensor table data is completely loaded before starting this step.

+### Find the best learner module ###

 The *Tank Level Forecasting Solution How-To: Step 1 of 2* is used to find which learner provides the best results when forecasting the tank level time series.
 You will navigate to the experiment, configure it, and run it: